protesilaos/iosevka-comfy/README.md

   ligatures, it allows certain glyphs, such as arrows, to occupy more than one block.

+* `iosevka-comfy-motion` is like `iosevka-comfy` but with lots of small tweaks that add serifs and tailed ends to give a more playful impression.

+* `iosevka-comfy-duo` is quasi-proportional and supports ligatures.
+The naturally wide glyphs, such as `m`, are allowed to occupy two blocks instead of one.

+* `iosevka-comfy-motion-duo` is like `iosevka-comfy-duo` but with the more playful style of `iosevka-comfy-motion`.

-* `iosevka-comfy-fixed` is strictly monospaced and does not support ligatures.
+* `iosevka-comfy-fixed` is like `iosevka-comfy` albeit strictly monospaced and thus does not support ligatures.
 All glyphs are exactly the same width.
 Use this if you prefer it or if your application (e.g. terminal emulator) does not recognise `iosevka-comfy` as a monospaced font.

-* `iosevka-comfy-duo` is quasi-proportional and supports ligatures.
-The naturally wide glyphs, such as `m`, are allowed to occupy two blocks instead of one.

 * `iosevka-comfy-wide` is the same as `iosevka-comfy` except it is noticeably wider.
 It also looks taller than `iosevka-comfy` even